-Substantial costs are incurred when identifying, evaluating, negotiating and closing acquisitions, and failure to integrate acquired businesses may adversely impact our business and financial results.
+We may incur substantial costs when evaluating, negotiating and closing acquisitions, and our failure to integrate acquired businesses may adversely impact our business and financial results.

-We have completed a series of significant acquisitions and, continue to evaluate other potential acquisitions and strategic transactions, certain of which may also be significant.
-We have incurred, and will likely continue to incur, significant expenses in connection with evaluating, negotiating and consummating various acquisition and other strategic transactions.
-As we grow through acquisitions, we face the additional challenges of integrating the operations, culture, information management systems and other characteristics of the acquired entity with our own, including sales models related to capital equipment.
-Our efforts to integrate acquisitions may be hampered by delays, the loss of certain employees, suppliers or customers, proceedings resulting from employment terminations, culture clashes, unbudgeted costs, and other issues, which may occur at levels that are more severe or prolonged than anticipated.
+We seek to supplement our internal growth through strategic acquisitions and transactions.
+We have completed a series of strategic acquisitions and transactions, some of which have been significant, and continue to evaluate other potential acquisitions and transactions, certain of which may also be significant.
+We have incurred, and will likely continue to incur, significant expenses in connection with evaluating, negotiating and consummating various acquisition and other transactions.
+As we grow through acquisitions, we face the additional challenges of integrating the operations, culture, systems and other characteristics of the acquired enterprises with our own.
+Our efforts to integrate acquisitions and transactions may be hampered by delays, the loss of certain employees, suppliers or customers, proceedings resulting from employment terminations, culture clashes, unbudgeted costs, and other issues, which may occur at levels that are more severe or prolonged than anticipated.

-Additionally, past and future acquisitions may increase the risks of competition we face by, among other things, extending our operations into industry segments and product lines where we have few existing customers or qualified sales personnel and limited expertise.
+Additionally, past and future acquisitions and transactions may increase the risks of competition we face by, among other things, extending our operations into industry segments and product lines where we have few existing customers or qualified sales personnel and limited expertise.
 Further, as a result of certain acquisitions, we are selling capital equipment, in addition to our historical sales of disposable medical devices.
 The sale of capital equipment may create additional risks and potential liability, which may negatively affect our business, operations or financial condition.

 In addition, we may not realize competitive advantages, synergies or other benefits anticipated in connection with any such acquisition or other transaction.
-If we do not adequately identify and value targets for, or manage issues related to, acquisitions and strategic transactions, such transactions may not produce the anticipated benefits and have an adverse effect on our business, operations or financial condition.
+If we do not adequately identify and value targets for, or manage issues related to, acquisitions and other transactions, such transactions may not produce the anticipated benefits and have an adverse effect on our business, operations or financial condition.
 We have incurred expenses in connection with the disposition of businesses and assets which we acquired but determined that they did not produce the benefits contemplated at the time of acquisition.
 We may incur similar expenses in the future.